EnFlexIT/AgentWorkbench/getting-started.md

 # Getting Started

 This section shortly describes how you can define, develop and start your first agent-based "application".
 Even this is a very simple example, it will demonstrate the principle on how you can extend Agent.Workbench with your own agents and user functions.
 Since the workbench is based on OSGI / Eclipse _bundles_, you have to develope OSGI _plugins_ for your agent projects too.
-In the course of the text we mixing-up these terms, but their meaning is the same \(plugin = bundle\).
+In the course of the text we are mixing-up these terms, but their meaning is the same \(plugin = bundle\).

 To create an agent application, the following installation, configuration and development tasks have to be done: